RicoJia/ricojia.github.io/_posts/2024/2024-12-1-robotics-A-Survey-On-Oil-Pipe-Robots.markdown

 - $20000
 - Location: Arkansas

-## Dilemma in Oil & Gas Pipe Inspection - Precision and Recall
+## Dilemma of ML in Pipe Inspection - Precision and Recall

-People don't trust ML that much, but they still want to use it in manual-intensive inpection processes.
-This lies in the ML achieving both high ["recall" and "precision"](../2022/2022-02-15-deep-learning-performance-metrics.markdown)
+Pipe inspection is labor-intensive.
+People don't trust ML that much.
+This lies in the ML's lower ["recall" and "precision" rates](../2022/2022-02-15-deep-learning-performance-metrics.markdown)

 If the inspection agency missed a spot (false negative), it could bring lawsuits where we need to explain why the manual + AI system fails to detect that.
-In machine learning, this is characterized as "recall".
+In machine learning, this is characterized as **"recall"**.

 If the system has too many false positives, then the system is too costly to verify.
 In machine learning, this is characterized as [precision](../2022/2022-02-15-deep-learning-performance-metrics.markdown) is low.
 In oil and gas, precision us termed as the "prove-up" rate: